praekelt/django-layers/README.md

 `INSTALLED_APPS` else template override won't work.

 ## Example
+Note: there is a working example in the `example` subdirectory.

 We have sites example.com, basic.example.com and smart.example.com.
 Each
 of the sites have their own `settings.py`, thus different Django processes.